 From here on, we watch the big job being planned and executed.
 The cops are following everything several steps behind.
 This is all handled efficiently, if not imaginatively, by Martin Owen from a script mainly by John Wrathall and Sally Collett (who also plays Twist’s dead mother).
 There are further credits for additional material (four writers) and even “original idea” credits for The Brothers Lynch and Simon Thomas.
 That original idea: adapt a classic work of English literature into a jaunty art-heist flick that tries very hard to be cool.
 The feel of the piece is like the old BBC telly series Hustle (2004-12) with a dash of Guy Ritchie.
 The look of the thing is designed decay and poverty chic and, if it doesn’t seem too much of a contradiction, their clean, bright underworld looks underfunded.

 This very chunk of the tale, where the original Oliver suffers so much, was the heart of Dickens’ argument that British society was cruelly treating its most vulnerable members.
-Here, we’re sold the notion that a parentless child going solo in the big city is an energetic romp set to a tasty, indie-ish soundtrack.
+Here, we’re sold the less compelling idea that a parentless child going solo in the big city will lead to an energetic romp set to a tasty, indie-ish soundtrack.

 TWIST is entertaining if you let it be.
 It’s rated M, feels like it’s aimed at a late teen/young twenties crowd and is a light, light rom-com with several good action sequences featuring free-running.
 Expect some chuckles and a diverting 92 minutes.
 My rating: (5/10)